 The motion – which was never actually debated in Parliament – argued that Genocide Memorial Day was a better reflection of the fact that "every life is of value," Politics Home noted.

-- Labour's Corbyn apologizes for hosting Holocaust event that compared Israel to Nazis
+- Corbyn Apologizes for Holocaust Event Comparing Israel to Nazis

 The full motion declared: "This House welcomes the Never Again For Anyone Initiative by survivors and descendents [sic] of survivors of genocides, which declares that every life is of value; notes that disabled people were the first victims of Nazi mass murder, that working class activists and trade unionists, many of whom were Jewish, were the first to be sent to concentration camps, and that Nazism targeted not only Jewish but also Roma, Jehovah's Witnesses, lesbian, gay and bisexual people and others they deemed undesirables."

 The motion was also backed by former actor Glenda Jackson (at the time a Labour lawmaker), while one Conservative MP, Peter Bottomley, also supported the motion.